 Another move that may be allowed is "tales of the unexpected" - which is played by waving arms vertically across each other wrists upwards, crossing and uncrossing one's wrists in front of one's face while singing the instrumental theme to the "Tales the Unexpected" TV show.
 (The title sequence of which includes a silhouette of a woman dancing in this way.)
 The person at which the player of the "tales of the unexpected" move is looking should be transfixed and emulate a "rabbit in the headlamps" (eyes wide open, frozen in horror, possibly with horrified hands waving on either side of the face).
 This should continue until someone other than these two says "tish-boom", miming smacking cymbals together followed by banging a drum.
 At that point, play continues with the recipient of the tish-boom.

-It is possible (and common) to play squop-Bristol silently, in a "trappist" manner.
+It is possible (and common) to play squop-Bristol silently, in a “trappist” manner.
 In this case, nobody is allowed to make any noise, even unrelated to the game, on pain of fining.
 The hand moves should be sufficient to allow moves to be indicated.
 The finesmaster invites people to start by beckoning to them, and the need to drink a fine is indicated by the finesmaster raising a fist at the finee.
-If someone needs to say something, he should first grasp the prenominated "scoobydoobydoo device", say "scoobydoobydoo", followed by whatever needs to be said.
+If someone needs to say something, they should first grasp the prenominated “scoobydoobydoo device”, say “scoobydoobydoo”, followed by whatever needs to be said.
 This incurs a fine, but a smaller fine than would otherwise be incurred.
-If chaos breaks out and the finesmaster wishes to allow speech again, he sings "silence is broken" to the tune of the first three words of "Morning has Broken".
-The introduction of silence at the beginning of the game and after a "silence is broken" is invoked by the finesmaster saying "three, two, one..." while raising the appropriate number of fingers in style of Ted Rogers, followed by spreading ones hands face down as if to still waters.
+If chaos breaks out and the finesmaster wishes to allow speech again, they sing “silence is broken” to the tune of the first three words of “Morning has Broken”.
+The introduction of silence at the beginning of the game and after a “silence is broken” is invoked by the finesmaster saying “three, two, one...” while raising the appropriate number of fingers in style of Ted Rogers, followed by spreading ones hands face down as if to still waters.

 A recent variation of this game requires the initiator of a sequence to start with "squop-category", where "category" is of that player's choice.
 For example, a player may choose to start with "squop-cheeses".
 For that round, players of a "Penhaligon" or "John Lennon Memorial Shot" must suffix or prefix that move by an element of that category (for example, "Penhaligon-Brie").
 It is an error to repeat a previously-named element, or to fail to name an element.
 The first player may also start with "squop-more-of-the-same" (in which case, it is still a mistake to repeat an entry which was named in the previous round).
 An even-more recent variation combines this with the trappist version of the game, in which the finesmaster names a category and players are expected to mime entries in the named category after making the move for Penhaligon or John Lennon Memorial Shot.